-2.4.4 Description Patients who have sustained a head injury with a GCS < 13 have a CT scan written report available within one hour of the CT scan.
+2.4.4 Description Patients who have sustained a head injury with a GCS <13 have a CT scan written report available within one hour of the CT scan.
 Rationale All patients with a severe head injury following trauma to the head should have a CT scan with a written report as soon as possible to determine treatment required to reduce mortality and improve functional outcome.
-Royal college of radiologists Numerator Number of patients with a GCS < 13 (or are intubated) who have a CT head within 24 hours of arrival where a CT head written report by a radiologist is available within one hour of the CT scan.
+Royal college of radiologists Numerator Number of patients who have a CT head written report by a radiologist within one hour of the CT scan.
+Denominator Number of patients with a GCS <13 (or are intubated) who have a CT head within 12 hours of arrival in hospital.

-2.4.4 Denominator Number of patients with a GCS < 13 (or are intubated) who have a CT head within 12 hours of arrival in hospital.
-Notes Included in SNAP governance from January 2021.
-May 2023 - decision to change the denominator to 12 hours of arrival in hospital. eSTAG will be updated later this year.
+2.4.4 Notes Included in SNAP governance from January 2021.
+May 2023 - decision to change the denominator to 12 hours of arrival in hospital. eSTAG will be updated later in early 2024.

-Time to CT head - GCS 13-14
+Time to CT head - GCS 13-14.

 2.4.5 Description Patients who have sustained a head injury with a GCS 13-14 have a CT scan within 1 hour of arrival in first hospital with an ED or within 3 hours of injury.
-Rationale NICE recommend that adults who have sustained a head injury and have a GCS less than 15 at two hours after injury should have a CT head scan within 1 hour of this finding to quickly determine clinically important brain injuries.
+Rationale NICE recommend that adults who have sustained a head injury and have a GCS <15 at 2 hours after injury should have a CT head scan within 1 hour of this finding to quickly determine clinically important brain injuries.
 To measure this, STAG agreed to allow either 3 hours from injury time or one hour after arriving in the ED.
 The first option allows for observation time in ED (patients GCS may improve and CT is not required) and option 2 allows for patients whose journey to hospital is delayed.
 Investigation for clinically important brain injuries in patients with head injury - NICE Pathways Numerator Number of patients with a GCS 13-14 (and not intubated) who undergo a CT head within 60 minutes of arrival in hospital or 3 hours of injury.
 Denominator Number of patients with a GCS 13-14 (and not intubated) who have a CT head within 12 hours of arrival in hospital.
-Notes Exclusions: patients that die or go to theatre within one hour.
+Notes Exclusions: patients that die or go to theatre within one hour or patients with a baseline GCS of 13 or 14.
 Included in SNAP governance from January 2021.
-May 2023 - decision to change the denominator to 12 hours of arrival in hospital. eSTAG will be updated later this year.
+May 2023 - decision to change the denominator to 12 hours of arrival in hospital.
+February 2024 - decision to exclude patients with a GCS 13 or 14 that is unchanged from baseline due to dementia etc. eSTAG will be updated later in early 2024.
+Ratification by SG NAPB on 6th March 2024.

-Time to CT head - written report - GCS 13-14
+Time to CT head - written report - GCS 13-14.